 5) Oil (add last)

-Gradually add the oil to the mixture of mustard salt and eggs, little by little and whisk like crazy.
-Keep adding oil and whisking untili you get the desired consistency.
+- Keep adding oil and whisking until you get the desired consistency.
 That’s it.
-No measuring, no cooking, no fuss.
+No measuring, no cooking, no fuss. you slowly drizzle the oil into the mixture while simultaneously whisking the mixture.

-If you add crushed garlic to this then you’ll have yourself from Aïoli Provençal.
+If you add crushed garlic to this, then you’ll have yourself some Aïoli Provençal.